MA Anthropological Research / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Would you like to acquire research skills in both anthropology and ethnography?
+- Acquire research skills in both anthropology and ethnography.

-- Are you considering moving on to doctoral and research degree programmes?
+- Gain the necessary skills to move on to doctoral and research degree programmes.

-- Do you want a course that is part of the North West Doctoral Training College (NWDTC)?
+- Benefit from a course that is part of the North West Doctoral Training Centre (NWDTC).